bseddon/XBRL/README.md

 ### Signing

 Instance documents and taxonomies can also be signed.
 The signing techniques used are similar to those use to sign Word or PDF documents or emails.
 Documents are signed using the private key of a certificate you have so that others are able to verify the contents of a document have not changed since you created it.

 Signing does not impact the original document but is important for recipients of a taxonomy to know they are working with an unaltered copy of the relevant taxonomy and for recipients of instance documents to know the contents have not be altered since the document was prepared.

+Signing uses only open standards for encryption and verification such as public/private key certificates.
+Although the project provides code to verify a signed instance document, the same process is possible using a standard distribution of most programming languages such as, but not limited to, Java, C#, Python and C++.

 ## Purpose